 We'll discuss such diagrams in more detail later but I'll give a quick explanation now.
-The alphabet accepted by this finite state automaton is the symbols P, S, A and G. Each state corresponds to a vertex, indicated by a circle or a double circle.
+The alphabet excepted by this finite state automaton is the symbols P, S, A and G. Each state corresponds to a vertex, indicated by a circle or a double circle.
 The doubly circled vertices are accepting states, which means that if we are in one of those states when the input ends then the input is accepted.
 If the input ends when we're at a singly circled vertex then it is rejected.
 Each possible transition is indicated by an edge, i.e. an arrow.
 These edges are labelled by the symbols which cause the transition.
 The initial state is the one on the left with the arrow from nowhere.
-This automaton has been constructed in such a way that it will accept any input in which both P and S appear, or both A and G.